2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 +++ {"user_expressions": []}

-Evaluate the query over the last 3 months with a step size of 1 day and output to a pandas dataframe.
+Evaluate the query over the last 3 months with a step size of 1 day and output the results to a pandas dataframe.

 ```{code-cell} ipython3
 df = prometheus.query_range(